tvjsx/trading-vue-js/docs/api/SCRIPTS.md

 })
 ```

-All the dependencies and the main module class should be packaged as stringified functions, because you can not send regular js function to web worker or even an SE deployed on server-side.
+All the dependencies and the main module class should be packaged as stringified functions, because you can not send regular js function to web worker or an SE deployed on server-side.
 Here is an example of a very simple SE-module:

 ```js
 // --------- X Controller ----------- //